data-6-berkeley/su22/website.md

     ```html
     <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
     ```
     7. Make sure to commit your changes after (a good commit message here would be “added visualization”).
-At this point, your README.md might look something like this:
+At this point, your `README.md` might look something like this:

-After committing in the previous stage, refresh your website until it loads.
-If you’re happy with the result, congrats!
-All of the ugly code you copied from your notebook has been converted into your original interactive visualization.
-At this point, feel free to tweak things.
-One suggestion is to change the width and height of your image in your notebook before exporting.
-(You can repeat the previous step as many times as you want.)
-As long as you have these essentials, you can add whatever else you want to your website (see the bonus part for fun possibilities).

 5. **Embed a Tweet, YouTube Video, Song, etc.**
+  * A lot of social media platforms allow you to **embed** content from their website into your own website.
+This embedding usually happens with an `<iframe>`.
+  * **Tweets.** On the Twitter website, click the three dots at the top right of any tweet, then click “Embed Tweet”.
+A new site will appear; click “Copy Code” to copy the necessary code, and paste that code somewhere in your `README.md` (but not in the middle of the long visualization code).
+  * **YouTube Videos.** On the page of a YouTube video, click “Share”, then click “Embed”.
+Copy the code that appears and paste it somewhere in your  `README.md`.
+You’ll notice that the code has numbers for “width” and “height”; feel free to change these.
+  * **Songs.** Follow [these](https://developer.spotify.com/documentation/embeds/guides/using-the-iframe-api//) instructions for Spotify and [these](https://support.apple.com/en-gw/guide/music-web/apdm0783785d/web) instructions for Apple Music.
+Other sites will have similar instructions.
+  * **Instagram Posts.** On the Instagram website, click the three dots at the top right of any post, then click “Embed” and then “Copy Embed Code”.
+Copy the code that appears and paste it somewhere in your README.md (beware, the code may be a little long).

 ## Markdown Guide